Why A2 Should Pause The Plan ✋

-📊 Unrealistic Projections: The proposed Comprehensive Plan ignores expert projections and data entirely, and is woefully deficient as both an American Planning Association sustainable city planning document and in meeting Michigan legal requirements.
+📊 The City’s Plan Ignores Facts: The proposed Comprehensive Plan ignores expert projections and data entirely, and is woefully deficient as both an American Planning Association sustainable city planning document and in meeting Michigan legal requirements.

-💸 Hidden Costs Will Burden Vulnerable Residents: Building 30,000+ units requires billions in new infrastructure spending with no funding plan.
-The resulting tax and utility increases would disproportionately harm fixed-income seniors, low-wage workers, and economically vulnerable residents—the very people the plan claims to help.
+💸 The City’s Plan Burdens Vulnerable Residents: Public works staff warn of billions in unfunded infrastructure costs.
+The resulting tax and utility hikes would force out fixed-income seniors, low-wage workers—the very people this plan claims to help.

 Petition Progress